 The APTA Education Leadership Institute (ELI) Fellowship is a yearlong blended learning (online and onsite) program that is intended to develop innovative and influential leaders in physical therapy education who can function within a changing politico-sociocultural environment.
 ELI is intended for novice and aspiring PT and PTA program directors.
 A maximum of 18 fellows-in-training are accepted annually.
 The next cohort will be identified in the spring, officially begin in July 2019, and graduate in July 2020.
 To learn more about the Fellowship, review the ELI Manual (.pdf).

 ELI applicants should consider these essential features before applying and be prepared to:

-- Actively engage in 3 required two-day face-to-face didactic instruction sessions in a 12-month period integrating content applied from each of the 9 modules.
-Required onsite sessions are as follows:
+- Actively engage in 3 (2-day) face-to-face sessions in a 13-month period integrating content applied from each of the 9 modules.

-- Develop a leadership project that responds to a need within his/her sponsoring institution.
+- Develop a leadership project that responds to a need in the participant's institution.

 - Complete all course, participant, and program assessments and evaluations.

 - Arrange for regular, ongoing meetings with your institutional supervisor throughout ELI.